sharontherese/sharon-kabel/content/post/burchard/index.md

 ---
-title: St. Basil and St. Peter Damian's warnings against pedophilia and homosexuality
+title: St. Basil and St. Peter Damian on pedophilia and homosexuality
 date: 2020-04-19

 # View.